RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Results and Discussion

 \subsection{RLOC}

-Our control framework, RLOC, offers the ability to closely track reference base velocity commands generated either by a user or a high-level goal planner.
 Figure~\ref{fig:velocity_tracking} represents the tracking error observed for the RLOC framework for traversal over different types of terrains.
-In comparison to the whole-body motion controller, RLOC is better able to track the frontal and lateral velocity commands and also the yaw rate on flat terrain.
-This improvement in velocity tracking was a direct result of the introduction of the domain adaptive tracking policy.
-Removing the domain adaptive tracking policy resulted in a very similar tracking performance for both the model-based motion controller and RLOC.
+The improved tracking performance over the motion controller was a direct result of introduction of DAT.
+Removing DAT resulted in a very similar performance as that of the motion controller.

-The experimental setups for each of these terrains included the generation of a velocity command in the range of $[-0.5, 0.5]$\si{\meter/\second} for frontal and lateral velocity tracking, and in the range of $[-0.5, 0.5]$\si{\radian/\second} for desired yaw rate tracking.
-Each episode comprised the following of a set velocity command for a duration of \SI{5}{\second}.
-For the case of tracking over stairs and bricks, we used a subset of the terrains generated for evaluation of the footstep planning policy and performed 100 runs for each velocity command.
-We initialized each episode by setting the robot to the center of the terrain.
-For bricks, we mirrored the terrains for negative velocity commands in order to be consistent with the evaluation of the control framework.
-Since the terrains used in the simulator are limited in dimensions, we also padded the terrain with flat surface to ensure that the robot does not fall off the edge of the uneven terrain.
+The experimental setups for each of these terrains included the generation of a velocity command in the range of $[-0.5, 0.5]$\si{\meter/\second} for heading and lateral velocity tracking, and in the range of $[-0.5, 0.5]$\si{\radian/\second} for desired yaw rate tracking.
+Each episode comprised tracking of a set velocity command for a duration of \SI{5}{\second}.
+We performed 100 runs for each command.

-In our experiments, for locomotion over bricks, the velocity tracking error was higher for each of the velocity commands compared to that for stairs.
-This occurred mainly due to the footstep planning policy generating feet positions closer to the robot base as described in Section~\ref{sec:results_footstep_planning}.
-This directly manifests from our training setup to prioritize robot stability over aggressive locomotion behavior.